 The autonomy charter schools enjoy creates an environment where creativity and innovation in teaching and learning flourish.
 In addition, charter schools often have a particular approach to education or focus for their programs that differentiates them from other schools.
 For example, some charter schools focus on experiential learning, or Core Knowledge, or project-based learning, or technology.
 Often, charter schools have smaller enrollments than neighboring district schools, offering smaller class sizes and lower student to teacher ratios.
 A Charter school is a individual school and a District of its own.

 The charter school sector in Minnesota continues to grow.
-Currently, over 57,000 students in Minnesota attend 164 charter schools.
+In 2023, over 68,000 students in Minnesota attended 180 charter schools.
 As charter schools continue to succeed in serving students and families who seek innovative, unique, and creative environments for teaching and learning, the charter school sector will continue to grow.
 The performance of individual schools has been documented in the Profiles of Minnesota Charter Schools.

 The Minnesota Department of Education has also released a report card for every public school in the state outlining a school's performance in academic achievement, school safety, student participation, parent satisfaction, and overall financial management.